tomv564/tomv564.github.com/source/_posts/2013-12-14-ruby-rspec-and-git-a-guessing-game.md

 Let's make a game.
 Better yet, let's copy one.
 Let's implement [MasterMind](http://en.wikipedia.org/wiki/Mastermind_(board_game) in Ruby.

-The living project for this series is on [my GitHub](https://github.com/tomv564/mastermind)
+The living project for this article is on [GitHub](https://github.com/tomv564/mastermind)

 ### Prep

 First, set up a ruby on your machine using [this guide](http://railsapps.github.io/installrubyonrails-mac.html) about RVM.

-You'll also want an editor, I'm trying [Sublime Text](http://www.sublimetext.com).

 Create an empty class, we'll call it game.rb.

-Before writing any code, we're going to write a test.
-This is called Test Driven Development, and it helps you write lean, reliable code.
-I used RSpec, but you might consider TestUnit instead for such a simple app.
+For Ruby, RSpec and TestUnit are popular.
+We'll use RSpec for now:

 First, install the rspec gem: